Reading time: 10 minutes

 Keith was 25 years old when he enlisted with the 2/11th Battalion in Kalgoorlie, in November 1939.
 He had been working as a bank clerk with the Commonwealth Bank before the war, his skills in organisation and administration may have been part of why he was selected for officer training.

-In January 1941 Keith took part in the Battle of Bardia, where his unit arrived behind schedule and had to run to keep up with the artillery barrage.
+In January 1941 Keith took part in the Battle of Bardia, where he was attached to 2 Platoon, A Company.
+The unit arrived behind schedule and had to run to keep up with the creeping artillery barrage.
 Later in the month they were fighting around Tobruk and Derna, and then Benghazi the following month.

 He embarked for Greece along with the rest of the 2/11th Battalion in April 1941.
 The battalion fought at the Battle of Brallos Pass, a hectic, one-day battle on 24th April, 1941, fought 200 kilometres northwest of Athens.
 Keith’s C Company held the key terrain north of the village of Brallos, pinning down the German 55th Motorcycle Battalion that was advancing up the valley towards them, before breaking contact and withdrawing in good order once their job was done.